Holmfirth: Flooding

 There are a number of instances when flooding has occurred in the Holme Valley affecting Holmfirth and other settlements in the valley.
 The earliest recorded Holmfirth flood was in 1738 and the most recent was 1944.
 The most severe flood occurred early on the morning of 5 February 1852, when the embankment of the Bilberry Reservoir collapsed, causing the deaths of 81 people.
 Following a severe storm in 1777 the River Holme burst its banks, sweeping away people and property with the loss of three lives; the stone church, built in 1476, was also swept away.
 A storm in 1821 again caused the river to burst its banks.
 The flooding on the night of 29 May 1944 was not nationally reported and it was then overshadowed by the D-Day landings the following week.

 Property

-The former Lodge's supermarket building had been sitting empty in the heart of the town since the Co-op moved to new premises in Crown Bottom.
+The former Lodge's supermarket building had been sitting empty in the heart of the town since the Co-op moved to new premises in Crown Bottom, formerly an open area used as a market and a place for public meetings: the suffragist Selina Cooper spoke there in 1913.
 Lodge's was built in the 1970s by the prominent local grocery company.
 It was opened by Radio 1 DJ Tony Blackburn and occupied an unusual location over the River Holme beside the town's small bus station.
 Lodge's was bought in the 1990s by Co-operative Retail Services who eventually closed the store down in 1997, after investing in a brand new £2 million supermarket for the town.
 Local residents, led by the Holme Valley Business Association, campaigned for its demolition.
 Their campaign was featured in the 2005 Channel 4 documentary, Demolition.
-The building has since been converted into several smaller shops, including a Sainsbury's Local, with some accommodation on the top floor.
+The building has since been converted into several smaller shops, including a Sainsbury's Local store, with some accommodation on the top floor.